 Figure 4-20a: Illustration of relaying operation at an EBCS AP with collocated EBCS proxy

 In another example, depicted in Figure 4-20b (Illustration of relaying when EBCS proxy is not collocated within an EBCS AP), the EBCS proxy (P) is not collocated with either EBCS AP1 or EBCS AP3, but resides on an entity in the LAN that AP1 and AP3 belong to.
-EBCS AP1 and EBCS AP3 forward the contents of the EBCS UL frame to P, which evaluates whether the criteria for relaying are met before it relays the HLP payload to the specified destination.
+EBCS AP1 and EBCS AP3 send the contents of the EBCS UL frame to P, which evaluates whether the criteria for relaying are met before it relays the HLP payload to the specified destination.

 Figure 4-20b: Illustration of relaying when EBCS proxy is not collocated within an EBCS AP

 The configuration shown in Figure 4-20b (Illustration of relaying when EBCS proxy is not collocated within an EBCS AP) could be prevalent in commercial deployments, such as airports, train stations, malls, or a warehouse, where multiple EBCS APs are likely to be connected to a single entity on a common LAN (such as a network controller) which provides access to destinations outside the LAN.
 In such a configuration, the EBCS proxy resides on an entity in the LAN.
-On the other hand, the configuration shown in Figure 4-20a (Illustration of relaying operation at an EBCS AP with collocated EBCS proxy) could be prevalent in residential deployments where an EBCS AP has direct connectivity to destinations outside the LAN.[CID 1337]
+On the other hand, the configuration shown in Figure 4-20a (Illustration of relaying operation at an EBCS AP with collocated EBCS proxy) could be prevalent in residential deployments where an EBCS AP has direct connectivity to destinations outside the LAN.

+NOTE – Where a destination has relationships with multiple EBCS proxies, it might, as part of the relationship with each proxy, set a relaying limit (e.g., amount or frequency of relaying per proxy) so that the aggregate from all the proxies is below a certain threshold.
+In addition, EBCS proxies might collaborate to limit the aggregate payload being relayed to the specified destination.
+Such mechanisms are out of scope of this standard.[CID 1337]

 C.3 MIB Detail